fxkuehl/keyboard/layout.md

 | Run length    |   1.63 | 1.66    |
 | Times found   |      2 |         |

-This is a mirrored variant of cain with a nearly identical home row.
-It achieves significantly more fast 3-grams and fewer slow bigrams, but compromises on the heatmap and bad bigrams.
+This is a mirrored variant of CAIN with a nearly identical home row.
+It achieves significantly more fast 3-grams and fewer slow bigrams, but compromises on the heatmap and bad bigrams ("gs" and "xc").
+It's hand balance of 48:52 is still very good.

-## TEAR
+### TEAR

     [ K ] [. >] [ O ] [ Q ] [ Z ] | [ J ] [ W ] [ U ] [ B ] [ X ]
      1.0   2.9  13.0   0.3   0.1  |  0.6   2.7   4.5   2.2   0.2